MarkusARoman/Lurch/README.md

 You can also directly input the type, which is slightly faster. <br>
 Although the fastest way is to input the file's source code as a CharSequence.
 <br><br>
 After creating your Shader object, you can add it to a ShaderProgram.
-Note that this can only be done during instantiation. <br>
+*Note, this can only be done during instantiation. <br>
 This allows you to install or uninstall as needed. <br>